deepank411/game-of-luck/README.md

 # The Game of Luck - Demo

-This folder contains the code of the Tile Game Demo developed for WedMeGood.
+This folder contains the code of the Tile Matching Game.

 ### Steps to run the code:
 - (sudo) npm install